adslbarxatov/xash3d-for-ESHQ/README.md

 This assembly completely adapted for building with MS VS 10.0 and newer (some fixes for type declarations and headers syntax).

 This assembly is enough to launch Half-Life (WON) and some compatible mods.

+This assembly is a fork of original Xash3D engine with the same license.